enrightc/LiDARFind/README.md

 Users can toggle between two base maps using the layers control located in the top right corner:
 - **OpenStreetMap**
 - **Bing Satellite**
+- **Cymraeg**

 ## Overlay Map
 This layer contains the LiDAR data and can be switched on or off as needed.

 ## Zoom Controls and Reset Button
 Located in the top left corner, these controls allow users to zoom in and out and reset the map view to its initial state.

+## Load indicator
+Positioned beneath the zoom controls and visible whilst tiles are loading.

 ## Create and Filter Buttons
 Found in the bottom left corner, these buttons provide additional functionality: